gabmun19/UROP-EGSteal-Reproduce/README.md

 This repository contains my reproduction work for the Model Extraction Attack and Defense project in which I am working on through Florida State University's Undergraduate Research Program (UROP).
 It includes code, Colab notebooks, and results from weekly experiments (Week 3 — Week 5).
 The goal is to reproduce the experiments and compare results side-by-side with the paper.

-For side by side comparisons:
-See experiment-utils/compare_results.ipynb for code to create comparison tables and plots.
-The notebook loads results/*.json saved by the experiments and a small YAML/JSON file with paper results to generate a single comparison table and plots.